 Migrating a WooCommerce store requires migrating data like products, customers, orders, coupons, and other data.
 Rest, migrating a WooCommerce store is pretty much like migrating any other WordPress website.

 Migrating the WooCommerce data:

 WooCommerce data are a type of ‘post’.
 The data are stored in the database table wp_posts as different post types and the metadata of the products in wp_postmetadata.

-So migrating the products, orders, coupons are same as migrating posts.
+So migrating the products, orders, coupons are the same as migrating posts.
 You can migrate the data from one store to another by exporting them into a CSV file from the origin site, and then import them in the destination site.
-This can be easily achieved by installing the right set of plugins on both the sites.
+This can be easily achieved by installing the right set of plugins on both sites.

 Migrating WooCommerce product images:

-When migrating products of a WooCommerce product, an important part is importing the products images and linking the images with the products.
+When migrating products of a WooCommerce product, an important part is importing the product images and linking the images with the products.
 Images can be migrated from a WooCommerce store to another via the product CSV file.

 There are two ways in which images from a WooCommerce store can be migrated to another store.
 One way to do this is to upload all the images to the media library.
 In this case, the CSV file should contain the name of the image.
 Then the image will be associated with the corresponding product.
 The next method is to give the URL of the image in the CSV.
 So during the import, the images will be fetched from that URL.

 If you want to learn more about Migrating a WooCommerce website, you can refer the articles Migrating WooCommerce Store Data to a Newly Developing WooCommerce Site and Migrating WooCommerce Data to an Existing WooCommerce Store.

 This article summarises different types of WordPress site Migrations.
 Explaining each type of migration in detail is beyond the scope of this article.
 All these types of migrations will be explained in the upcoming articles.